dominictarr/crypto-bench/results.md

 >(y-axis shows size/time, higher is better)

-forge is clearly faster, and crypto-browserify does not show any improvement. also note that the performance of both forge and crypto-browserify is over 20k bytes per ms, about the performance of crypto-browserify's sha1.
+`forge` is clearly faster, and `crypto-browserify` does not show any improvement. also note that the performance of both `forge` and `crypto-browserify` is over 20k bytes per ms, about the performance of `crypto-browserify`'s sha1.

-An interesting thing here is that crypto-browserify and forge both use very different binary representations. crypto-browserify uses node.js buffers (or  [feross/buffer](https://github.com/feross/buffer), a polyfill on top of TypedArrays in the browser) where as forge uses _binary strings_.
+An interesting thing here is that `crypto-browserify` and `forge` both use very different binary representations. `crypto-browserify` uses node.js buffers (or  [feross/buffer](https://github.com/feross/buffer), a polyfill on top of TypedArrays in the browser) where as `forge` uses _binary strings_.
 Binary Strings is not expected to be faster than TypedArrays, but may have some benefits in copying from one string to another, since strings are immutable, and there is the possibility that v8 is doing something clever here.